proh14/ptext/README.md

 to start the editor.

 ### Documentation📖:
-If you installed ptext on a *nix system you can simply run
+If you installed ptext (with the make install command) on a *nix system you can simply run
 ``` shell
 man ptext
 ```